nvasilakis/IWS/lab2/lab2.md

   * process keep more information (no shared state, separate address space), threads share memory
   * process communicate via OS mechanisms, threads share state (good and bad)
   * result: an order of magnitude faster context switch
+  * result:
+      * processes -- put manual effort to share!
+      * threads -- put manual effort to isolate!

   _Obviously_ there are many design choices in between (OS-dependent)

 * kernel threads vs. user (green) threads
   * Is the kernel scheduler aware of the threads?
-  * Or, are threads available of the cores?
+  * Or, are threads aware of the cores?
   * Kernel threads take longer to swapped
   * User threads are scheduled in user space
   * Java threads are kernel scheduled, for true parallelism
+  * Maybe preemptive vs. cooperative scheduling

+* What are they used for?
+  * Operating systems: one kernel thread for each user process.
+  * Scientific applications: one thread per CPU (solve problems more quickly).
+  * Distributed systems: process requests concurrently (overlap I/Os).
+  * Even in GUIS, threads correspond to user actions; can service display during long-running computations.

 * Simplest possible model.
 One thread per connection
+  * Diagram -- Problems?
+  * How to bound threads?
   * Let's dive into code

 * Let's talk about synchronization:
   * Shared memory between threads can cause problems
   * Race condition: when outcome depends on execution
   * Synchronization: coordination of access to avoid such problems
-  * But wrong synchronization can cause deadlocks, livelocks etc.
+  * But wrong synchronization can cause deadlocks, livelocks, starvation etc.

 * Deadlocks -- Coffman pinpointed 4 conditions:
   * Mutual Exclusion